jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-Forest Blizzard has used an Outlook zero\-day vulnerability, CVE\-2023\-23397, throughout 2022 and into 2023 to access government organizations in Ukraine, as well as NATO member\-states defense industrial base, transportation, and education sectors.
-Following exposure of the vulnerability, Microsoft Threat Intelligence observed an uptick in Forest Blizzards use of it over a two\-week period, indicating the actors increasing high\-risk tolerance for conducting intrusions that could easily expose its operations.
+Forest Blizzard has used an Outlook zero\-day vulnerability, CVE\-2023\-23397, throughout 2022 and into 2023 to access government organizations in Ukraine, as well as NATO member\-states’ defense industrial base, transportation, and education sectors.
+Following exposure of the vulnerability, Microsoft Threat Intelligence observed an uptick in Forest Blizzard’s use of it over a two\-week period, indicating the actor’s increasing high\-risk tolerance for conducting intrusions that could easily expose its operations.
 Note 9
 Separately, Forest Blizzard exploited Exchange Web